Disciplining a three-year-old can be a challenge. Here are 5 effective ways to handle a threenager, no matter how strong-willed your child may be.

 How to handle a threenager

 Dealing with a threenager can be more shocking if you didn’t see much of the terrible twos.
 You thought you were safe when your child skipped the tantrums everyone talked about.
-That is, until the threenager stage hits you when you least expect it.
+That is, until the threenager stage hit you when you least expect it.

-Give your child independence.
+1. Give your child independence

 Rather than feeling stifled, your three-year-old will appreciate the room to explore.
 Give her autonomy to do things on her own without hovering.
-With a three-year-old’s independence comes the need to step back and allow it to happen.
+With a threenager’s independence comes the need to step back and allow it to happen.

-Labeling emotions defines the feelings your child has.
 At three-years-old, she wonders whether she’s the only one who feels jealous or angry.
 She’s unsettled when she feels her heart beating fast or tightening in sadness.

+Labeling emotions defines the feelings your child has.
 Calling these feelings by name makes them normal—something we all experience.
 It’s the same as coming down with a new ailment you haven’t had, and someone says, “Oh yeah, I know that—that’s called [fill in the ailment].”
 It’s reassuring.

 Now that your three-year-old is more verbal, it’s even easier to talk about her emotions.
-Describe how her words had been hurtful, or how we need to respect one another.
+Talk about how she looks angry, or that she might be feeling disappointed.
 Take advantage of her growing vocabulary to include emotions in your everyday language.

 And let her know how her words and actions affect you and those around her.
+Describe how her words had been hurtful, or how we need to respect one another.
 She’s still egocentric in the way kids are, so it’s important to describe how others feel.

-Accept all her emotions.
+3. Accept all her emotions

-Model the behavior you want to see.
+4. Model the behavior you want to see

 Your child will mimic your behavior more so than any discussion you may have with her.
 You can discipline all day, but none of that will matter if your own behavior doesn’t follow the values you teach.

-She’s learning how to manage her own communication skills.
+She’s learning to manage her own communication skills.
 The more she sees good examples to model after, the more she’ll be able to follow suit.

-Remember she’s not a teenager.
+5. Remember, she’s not a teenager

 They’re still the little kids who need help managing social interactions.
 The ones who struggle with meltdowns and outbursts.
 They still need us to be patient through all their antics.

 One of my three-year-old twins surprised me the other day.
 Whereas he had been so calm and composed, he then spent the next few minutes yelling at me.
 Not in the typical “I’m throwing a tantrum” yelling.
 More like the, “Go away, I don’t want to see you” kind.

 It’s tough to be patient and much easier to lose our cool.
 But it’s during these times—the hardest times—our kids need us the most.
 Yes, even when they jump after we just told them not to, or yell “You’re not my friend!”

 Get more tips about your three-year-old:

 Want a simple way to turn the parenting tips you read into action you'll actually do?
-Get exclusive tips and an instant FREE download of the bonus chapter, 20 Actionable Items You Can Do!
+Join over 30,000 parents and download the bonus chapter of my ebook Parenting with Purpose: